juanjarami/juanjarami/README.md

 ## 🚀 About Me:
 Experienced Full Stack Software Developer with a strong foundation in .NET C#, SQL Server, and NServiceBus for backend development.
 Proficient in React, TypeScript, and SCSS/LESS for frontend and UI design, with a deep commitment to writing clean code and ensuring a seamless customer experience.

-Seeking a challenging opportunity to leverage my expertise in building large-scale systems and delivering innovative digital solutions while nurturing career development.
 Passionate about shaping the future of customer interaction through technology.